ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
-fingerprint |  The fingerprint of the certificate. fingerprintAlgorithm | The hash function used to generate the fingerprint. base64Certificate | The DER encoded base-64 representation of the certificate. issuerCertificateId | The id of the next certificate in the certificate chain
+fingerprint | The fingerprint of the certificate. fingerprintAlgorithm | The hash function used to generate the fingerprint. base64Certificate | The DER encoded base-64 representation of the certificate. issuerCertificateId | The ID of the next certificate in the certificate chain

 ## InboundAudioTrack